Codecademy/docs/content/java/concepts/errors/terms/typenotpresentexception/typenotpresentexcption.md

 ---
 Title: 'TypeNotPresentException'
-Description: 'Occurs when an application tries to access a type using a string representing the type's name, but no definition for the type with the specified   name can be found.
-This exception differs from ClassNotFoundException in that ClassNotFoundException is a checked exception, whereas this exception is unchecked.'
+Description: 'Occurs when an application tries to access a type using a string representing the type's name, but no definition for the type with the specified name can be found.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'